 (1) A proposed co-operative that, or a person on a proposed co-operative’s behalf who, accepts money for the proposed co-operative before the proposed co-operative is registered must hold that money on trust until the co-operative is registered.

+Penalty for this subsection: a fine of $6 000.

 (2) If a co-operative is not registered within the period of 3 months after the acceptance of money under subsection (1), the proposed co-operative or the person who accepted the money on its behalf must refund the money to the person who paid it.

-Penalty: a fine of $6 000.
+Penalty for this subsection: a fine of $6 000.

+[Section 33 amended by No. 7 of 2016 s.
+20 and 200.]

 34. Issue of duplicate certificate

 The Registrar must issue a duplicate certificate of registration if —